Whitey Bulger: Extortion of drug dealers

-Although Bulger cultivated a reputation as a Robin Hood-type gangster who gave out turkeys at Thanksgiving, protected South Boston from police and outsiders, and kept the working-class Irish-American enclave free of narcotics, he made "a ton of money selling drugs", according to federal prosecutor Brian Kelly.
-Bulger became involved in the narcotics trade in 1981, but upheld a pretence that he did not partake in drug trafficking.
-He profited from the distribution of marijuana and cocaine.
-Bulger prohibited dealers from selling heroin in South Boston, however.
+Although Bulger cultivated a reputation as a Robin Hood-type figure who protected South Boston from outsiders and kept the neighborhood free of narcotics, he made "a ton of money selling drugs," according to federal prosecutor Brian Kelly.
+Bulger became involved in drug trafficking in 1981, but upheld a pretence that he did not partake in such activity.
+While he profited from the distribution of marijuana and cocaine, Bulger prohibited dealers from selling heroin in South Boston.

-During the mid-1980s, Bulger began to summon drug dealers from in and around Boston to his headquarters.
-Flanked by Weeks and Flemmi, Bulger would inform each dealer that he had been offered a substantial sum in return for that dealer's assassination.
-He would then demand a large cash payment as the price of not killing them.
-Bulger required all narcotics traffickers in South Boston to pay tribute to the Winter Hill Gang, and he and Flemmi often obtained a share of profits from drug shipments brought into the South Boston piers.
-Eventually, however, the massive profits of drugs proved irresistible, and Bulger became actively involved in importing cocaine into Boston from Florida.
+During the mid-1980s, Bulger began summoning Boston-area drug dealers to his headquarters.
+Flanked by Weeks and Flemmi, he would inform each dealer that he had been offered a substantial sum in return for that dealer's assassination, demanding a large cash payment in exchange for not killing them.
+Bulger required all drug traffickers in South Boston to pay tribute to the Winter Hill Gang, and he and Flemmi often obtained a share of profits from drug shipments brought into the South Boston piers.
+However, the massive profits of drug trafficking eventually proved irresistible, and Bulger became actively involved in importing cocaine into Boston from Florida.

-Bulger utilized his contacts in the FBI to help him take control of the drug trade.
-In April 1983, he learned that Charlestown drug smuggler Joseph "Joe" Murray was importing marijuana into South Boston without the approval of the Winter Hill Gang, and, in retaliation, tipped off Connolly about Murray's operations.
-Murray and six others were arrested when the FBI and DEA seized 15 tons of marijuana from a South Boston warehouse.
+Bulger utilized his contacts in the FBI to help him take control of Boston's drug trade.
+In April 1983, he learned that Charlestown drug smuggler Joseph "Joe" Murray was importing marijuana into South Boston without the approval of the Winter Hill Gang and, in retaliation, tipped off Connolly about Murray's operations.
+Murray and six others were arrested when the FBI and the Drug Enforcement Administration (DEA) seized fifteen tons of marijuana from a South Boston warehouse.
 Afterwards, Murray commenced monthly payments to Bulger for the privilege of warehousing his contraband in South Boston and for protection from the Winter Hill Gang.
 When Murray later retired from drug trafficking, Bulger demanded a $500,000 "severance package" from him.

-Although Bulger profited from the narcotics trade, he and Flemmi denied to their FBI handlers that they were involved in the drug business, and Connolly strongly defended his informants from his superiors in the FBI against any such allegations.
-In the spring of 1983, the Drug Enforcement Administration (DEA), the Massachusetts State Police, the Quincy Police Department and the U.S. Attorney's office in Boston launched Operation Beans, a sophisticated investigation into Bulger and Flemmi's drug operations.
-Connolly learned of the investigation when a high-ranking FBI official in Washington, D.C. contacted the Boston office of the FBI to enquire why two of their informants were being targeted by another federal agency.
+Although Bulger profited from the drug trade, he and Flemmi denied to their FBI handlers that they were involved in the business.
+Connolly strongly defended his informants from FBI superiors against any such allegations.
+In the spring of 1983, the DEA, the MSP, the Quincy Police Department and the United States Attorney's office in Boston launched Operation Beans, a sophisticated investigation into Bulger and Flemmi's drug operations.
+Connolly learned of the investigation when a high-ranking FBI official in Washington, D.C., contacted the Boston field office to enquire why two of their informants were being targeted by another federal agency.
 When the DEA sought the assistance of the FBI in the investigation, the FBI declined to participate or "close" either Bulger or Flemmi as informants.